 L1 & L2 Instructor Courses

 If you are doing a course with a practical assessment, you must complete all the online lessons before taking the practical assessment.
 If you wanted to put your head down and plough through all the online lessons as fast as possible, you could complete any of these courses in a day or two.
 However, assessments can take a while to organise as we need several people to be ready for an assessment in order to run one, so we can’t guarantee that we will be able to get you an assessment immediately.
 Realistically, one should probably allow at least a month from starting the course to taking the practical assessment.
-This is why we have the option of the online-only courses (L2 only at this stage , L1 coming soon)
+This is why we have the option of the online-only courses .

-Our instructor qualifications are designed to give people the knowledge they need, and a framework for delivering lessons based on what is considered best practice.
+Our instructor courses are designed to give people the knowledge they need, and give a framework for delivering lessons based on what is considered best practice.
 So it’s not structured or marked like an NZQA qualification, etc, it’s meant more to be a resource and foundation.

 There are myriad different SUP instructor qualifications out there, and unfortunately there is no standardisation or comparative system between them, in the way that there is for snowboarding qualifications, and some other sports.